-For social work or children's nursing students: your final station will be a written station with 10 minutes provided to complete your answer.
+For social work students: your final station will be a written station with 10 minutes provided to complete your answer.

-Each interviewer will ask you to consider a realistic scenario from everyday life or related to a situation that a health and social care professional may need to manage within their working life.
+Each interviewer will ask you to consider a scenario from everyday life or related to a situation that a health or social care professional may need to manage within their working life.
 You will be asked to discuss what you might do in the given situation or try to solve.
-You are not expected to demonstrate clinical knowledge but instead reflect on your experiences from placement or work experience when forming your responses.
+You are not expected to demonstrate clinical knowledge but instead reflect on your experiences when forming your responses.

 What interviewers are looking for

-Answers to the questions in your MMI are measured against values and attributes of the University and the NHS.
-For chiropractic or sport rehabilitation students the values of the accrediting body for your profession will also be considered.
-Interviewers are looking for honest, genuine answers that are true to you and demonstrate that you have the values and attributes expected for the course.
+Answers to the questions in your MMI are measured against values and attributes of LSBU and the NHS.
+For social work, chiropractic or sport rehabilitation students the values of the accrediting body for your profession will also be considered.
+Interviewers are looking for honest, genuine answers that are true to you and demonstrate that you have the values and attributes expected for the course and profession.

-- Ensure you get a good night’s sleep the night before your interview
+- Try and get a good night’s sleep the night before your interview

-- Give yourself extra time for unexpected travel disruptions
+- Give yourself time for unexpected travel disruptions

 - Dress smartly and appropriately for your interview

-- Stay calm and collected; take your time to consider your answers
+- Stay calm and take your time to consider your answers

-Our Southwark campus is situated near the Elephant and Castle underground station and train station and has several bus stops outside.
-Our Havering campus is situated near Harold Wood train station.
-There is no parking available at either University campuses.
-For information on travelling to the campuses and local transport links, visit our maps and travel page.
+Our Southwark campus is located near the Elephant and Castle tube and train stations, as well as several bus stops.
+Our Havering campus is about a 10-minute walk from Harold Wood train station.
+There is no parking available at either campus.
+For more information about travelling to campus and local transport links, visit our maps and travel page.

-If you have been successful at interview you will be notified through UCAS Track, usually within two weeks of your interview, and offered a place on your chosen course.
+If you successfully pass your interview, you’ll be notified via email (UCAS Track for undergraduates), usually within two weeks of your interview and offered a place on your chosen course.

 Latest newsView all news...